yashv373/Zyphon/4_Module_Level/Verilog_HDL/readme.md.md

 This folder contains learning resources for Verilog HDL - Hardware description language.
-Currently, this focuses on providing solutio
+Currently, this focuses on providing solutions for HDLbits, a brilliant website to learn verilog iteratively.
+We highly recommend checking it out! any files